 - HOA: $0

-- Utilities (PA DHS standard utility allowance; verify current figure with the CAO)
+- Utilities (PA DHS standard utility allowance; verify the current figure with the CAO)

 Income deflection illustration: